Skip to main content

 • “If it was balanced, it would be Stacklands with better graphics.”

-The game's optimization is a significant concern, with players reporting a stable 60 fps in early stages that deteriorates to as low as 20 fps during late-game scenarios, particularly when many cards are on screen.
-Performance issues, including stuttering and lag, become increasingly problematic as players progress, detracting from the overall experience and hindering gameplay.
-Many reviewers express a desire for improved optimization before they can fully recommend the game.
+The game's optimization is a significant concern, with players reporting a stable 60 fps in early phases that deteriorates to as low as 20 fps in late-game scenarios, particularly when many cards are on screen.
+Performance issues, including stuttering and lag, become more pronounced as players progress, detracting from the overall experience and making it difficult to recommend the game until these issues are addressed.
+While there are opportunities for resource optimization, the mid to late-game experience often shifts from engaging gameplay to frustrating performance problems.

 • “There are some interesting loops and synergies, and a lot of opportunity for optimization of resource creation and use that I really only touched the surface of.”